breadcat/blog.minskio.co.uk/content/quotes.md

 >Mustn't grumble <!-- chas and dave wallop -->

->My tables are so clean you could eat off them
+>My tables are so clean you could eat off them <!-- discworld -->

 >No capes <!-- the incredibles -->